benami171/Expense_Tracker/README.md

-# Spending Manager
+# Expense Tracker

-A simple spending manager application built with Python and Tkinter.
+A simple Expense Tracker application built with Python and Tkinter.
 This application allows users to track their spending, view monthly statistics, and manage their expenses through a user-friendly graphical interface.

 ## Features